CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-API-User-Guide/_index.md

 known issues present in this release, refer to the [release notes](https://support.cumulusnetworks.com/hc/en-us/articles/360025451374).

-This Cumulus NetQ CLI User Guide is available in [PDF](attachments_12321982_1_Cumulus-NetQ-220-API-User-Guide.pdf) for offline viewing.
+This Cumulus NetQ API User Guide is available in [PDF](attachments_12321982_1_Cumulus-NetQ-220-API-User-Guide.pdf) for offline viewing.